 W: www.2planni.co.uk E: info@2planni.co.uk 47 Lough Fea Road, Cookstown.
-BT80 9QL
+BT80 9QI Т: M:

-Moy provides many services and amenities not found in many of the other designated villages, however little recognition is given within the plan's objectives to encourage the growth of these services and amenities, some of which are destination amenities, e.g. restaurants and specialist retailing.
-The Draft Plan seems to penalise villages where there are well established community facilities and are attractive and popular residential locations.
-To restrict development within villages such as Moy, would be unsound and inappropriate and are not founded on a robust evidence base.
+Plan seems to penalise villages where there are well established community facilities and are attractive and popular residential locations.
+To restrict development within villages such as Moy, would be unsound and inappropriate and are not are founded on a robust evidence base.